gagata7/ShopWebService/readme.md

     - przeglądanie listy użytkowników (dla admina) [DONE]
     - przeglądanie listy złożonych/otwartych zamówień (dla admina) [DONE]

-- add endpoint /chechout for paying and completing the cart
+- add endpoint /chechout for paying and completing the cart [DONE]
-- create views for all endpoints
+- create views for all endpoints [DONE]

 - change availability of endpoints for admin, anonymous/logged user respectively

 - translate polish to english (comments and code fragments)
 - add any hardcoded data to gitignore and hide it in files
 - add to readmd and start page some info about shop and its endpoints